Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Architectures and Training Dynamics

 \subsubsection{Nonparametric Extensions}

 In the nonparametric regime where $P$ is not indexed by a finite-dimensional parameter, predictive sufficiency remains well-defined.
-For instance, the empirical measure $P_n = \tfrac{1}{n} \sum_{i=1}^n \delta_{X_i}$ is always predictive sufficient under exchangeable models.
-In this setting, stronger forms of sufficiency may not exist, but predictive sufficiency still supports meaningful generative modeling.
+For instance, under a de Finetti (exchangeable) model with a latent random measure $P\sim\Pi$ and $X_i\mid P \stackrel{\mathrm{i.i.d.}}{\sim} P$, the empirical measure $P_n = \tfrac{1}{n} \sum_{i=1}^n \delta_{X_i}$ (equivalently, the multiset of observations) is Bayesian and hence predictive sufficient for $P$.
+In this setting, stronger finite-dimensional forms of sufficiency may not exist, but predictive sufficiency still supports meaningful generative modeling.